CharliePoole/statiq-site/input/technical/time-for-a-new-nunit.md

 How can that be, you ask?
 Well, it's simpler because it's being divided into pieces and users won't need to understand everything, just the parts they use.
 Similarly, contributors will be able to focus on a small part of NUnit, adding their own touches, without rebuilding the whole thing.

 On the other hand, it's more complex because it is moving from being a framework for writing unit tests to a testing platform, one that can work with many frameworks and many runners.
 The new platform is centered around a testing engine, with an API that can be used by any program needing to load and run tests.
-You'll be able to write your own runner, in any suitable lanuage, and get test execution functionality from the NUnit test engine.
+You'll be able to write your own runner, in any suitable language, and get test execution functionality from the NUnit test engine.
 Want to write it in Ruby?
 No problem.
 Using Silverlight or Mono's Moonlight?
 Again, you're free to do so.

 At the other end of things, you'll be able to use our new plugin architecture to enable NUnit to run whatever tests you like.
 Plugins will be available for common alternative frameworks and to add special functionality like parallel execution to the standard NUnit tests.

 I'll post more about what's coming in the near future.
-Meanwhile, for a more detailed overview, read the <a href='http://nunit.com/blogs/wp-content/uploads/2007/12/nunit-30-vision.pdf' title=''>NUnit 3.0 Vision</a> document.
+Meanwhile, for a more detailed overview, read the [NUnit 3.0 Vision](files/nunit-30-vision.pdf) document.

 You can expect early (alpha ) releases in the first part of next year.